cassiopagnoncelli/clarity/README.txt

 - Limit orders.
 - No OCO orders (FIFO system).
 - No stop loss / take profit.
-- No commission nor spread
+- Transaction costs, commission and spread
 - No slippage

 To-do: